 One thing that I used to be opposed to was the color pink.
-Tomboys didn’t wear pink!
-It was blue all the way.
+Tomboys don’t wear pink!
+It was blue or black all the way.
 Fast forward 20+ years and now I’m a girlie girl who wears pink and loves cute clothes and accessories.
 Funny how that happens.

 I have noticed lately that I have a thing for bundt cakes.
 Seriously, every cake I have made lately has been a bundt.
 What can I say, “I like big bundts, and I cannot lie.”
 LOL!

 These bundt cakes are so soft and delicious that they really do not need any frosting.
 But I also have a thing against naked cakes, so I like to add chocolate drizzles.